 Bee mythology and folklore have a long history in Celtic culture.
 The Celts considered bees to be spiritual beings, like butterflies, who could fluidly move between the natural and supernatural worlds.
 Thus, bees were seen as messenger from spirit guides.

 The Celts made mead and cakes with honey, and they used beeswax for candles and other items.
 The Celts considered honey to be a sacred substance.
 Thus, they held bees in very high regard.

 The Celts believed that bees must be treated respectfully, like family members, and that they must be kept abreast of important events in the family’s life.
 So, the Celts had a ritual of telling the bees about births, engagements, deaths, and other important happenings.

-The Celts also believe that if a lone bee came into your house, it was a sign of good fortune coming your way.
-However, a swarm of bees settling on a dead branch meant someone you knew would die soon.
+The Celts also believed that if a lone bee came into your house, it was a sign of good fortune coming your way.
+However, a swarm of bees settling on a dead branch meant someone you knew could die soon.6

 As the Mayans viewed Colel Cab, the Celts associated their goddess Brigid with bees and honey.

 Bees in Greek Mythology

 The ancient Greeks also kept bees.
 And like the Celts, they viewed bees as messengers between the physical and spiritual worlds.
 In addition, honey was considered a nectar of the gods.
 In fact, Zeus, in particular was very fond of it.

 When Zeus was born, his mother Rhea knew he would be a threat, so she must hide him.
 The problem was that her husband Kronos had a bad habit of eating his young to prevent any of his offspring from becoming a rival for his power.
 So, Rhea hid the baby Zeus in a cave in Crete, leaving him with the nymph Melissa to care for him.7